2021 Italian Grand Prix

 The 2021 Italian Grand Prix (officially known as the Formula 1 Heineken Gran Premio d'Italia 2021) was a Formula One motor race held on 12 September 2021 at Autodromo Nazionale Monza.
 It was the 14th round of the 2021 Formula One World Championship and the second Grand Prix in Italy in the season, after the Emilia Romagna Grand Prix on 18 April.
 The 53 lap race was won by McLaren driver Daniel Ricciardo, who capitalised on a good front-row start and an accident between Max Verstappen and Lewis Hamilton to take the race lead.
 Ricciardo was joined by Lando Norris in second with Mercedes' Valtteri Bottas in third.
 It was Ricciardo's first victory since the 2018 Monaco Grand Prix, and his last victory as a whole.
 In addition, the race was McLaren's first Grand Prix victory since Jenson Button's victory at the 2012 Brazilian Grand Prix and the last until a victory for Norris at the 2024 Miami Grand Prix.
 This was also McLaren's first 1-2 finish since the 2010 Canadian Grand Prix, and also McLaren's first win at Monza since the 2012 Italian Grand Prix and first double podium since the 2014 Australian Grand Prix.
 As of 2025, this is the final Grand Prix appearance for Robert Kubica.
 It was also the last win for an Australian driver until Oscar Piastri at the 2024 Hungarian Grand Prix.

 Background

 Satellite view of Autodromo Nazionale Monza.

 The event, held over the weekend of 10–12 September at the Autodromo Nazionale Monza, was the fourteenth round of the 2021 World Championship.
-The race took place one week after the Dutch Grand Prix and precedes the Russian Grand Prix.
-It was the home Grand Prix for Antonio Giovinazzi, Ferrari and AlphaTauri.
+The race took place one week after the Dutch Grand Prix and preceded the Russian Grand Prix.
 Pierre Gasly is the previous race winner, having won the 2020 event.